 What We Like About Boss Hog

-This product includes a 100% lifetime warranty that guarantees the blade will not break during use and will be replaced if it does, including return shipping for the replacement.
+This best saw blade includes a 100% lifetime warranty that guarantees the blade will not break during use and will be replaced if it does, including return shipping for the replacement.

 What We Don’t Like About Boss Hog

 Some kinds of flooring are not suitable for cutting with a diamond blade and many tools will not hold a blade of this diameter.

 - Diamond cutting surface for the best possible resilience

 - An abrasive edge between toothed surfaces for added cutting action